 Laminators apply lay-flat poly or nylon film to printed sheets, which are used as the cover for softbound or hardbound books.
-The pattern roller determines the type of finish on the poly film, which is either embossed or smooth.
-Film is available in satin (UV coat), matte and gloss finishes.
+Film is available in satin, matte and gloss finishes.
 Gloss lamination greatly increases luster and shine; matte and satin finishes are softer and less obvious to the eye, as well as less reflective.
 Laminating creates a very durable book cover.